YamamotoLabUCSF/SampleSheet/README.md

 ##### <span style="color:dodgerblue">Command line .py</span>

-* To start the SampleSheet.py program directly from the command line enter the follwing command
+* To start the SampleSheet.py program directly from the command line, enter the follwing command:

 	`$ python3 [path_to_SampleSheet.py]/SampleSheet.py`

-* for example if you installed SampleSheet.py within the SampleSheetCode folder on your desktop the command would be:
+* For example, if you installed SampleSheet.py within the SampleSheetCode folder on your desktop, the command would be:

 	`$ python3 ~/Desktop/SampleSheetCode/SampleSheet.py`